algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_plan.md

 ## 1. Introduction

 The aim of this project is to, using the Verilog language, re-create a classic game nammed Frogger.
 It's an arcade game where reach the top of the screen is the goal.
 For doing that, the frog need to avoid some cars while she crossed all the roads.
+Since is a re-creation, some sprites have changed like the frog, now a raccoon and the cars which are now garbage trucks.
 <!--Need to review with Vianney or anyone else to check this part-->

 ## 2. Goals <!--(Purposes maybe)-->